rc1/HackneySwingersClub/README.md

     apt-get install nodejs nodejs-legacy gstreamer gst-plugins-base gst-libav gst-plugins-good gst-plugins-bad gst-plugins-ugly

-Then once they are installed, go to the repo’s folder in github.
+Then once these have installed, go to the repo’s folder.
 First time run this:

     npm install